Campus Safety and Crime Information

 Preventing and Responding to Sexual Offenses

 The College educates the student community about sexual assaults and date rape through various outlets each academic year.
-Literature on date rape education, risk reduction, and College response is available through the Office Associate Dean of Student Development and Success and the Office of the Dean of Students and Campus Services.
+Literature on date rape education, risk reduction, and College response is available through the Office of the Associate Dean of Student Development and Success and the Office of the Dean of Students and Campus Services.

-• Filing a report with a College officer will not obligate the victim to prosecute nor will it subject the victim to scrutiny or judgmental opinions from officers.
+• Filing a report with a College police officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 However, filing a police report will ensure that a victim of sexual assault receives necessary medical attention at no expense to the victim;

-• assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.
+• assure the victim has access to free, confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

 How to be an Active Bystander